needle-mirror/com.unity.sentis/Documentation~/split-inference-over-multiple-frames.md

 }
 ```

-Refer to the `Run a model a layer at a time` example in the [sample scripts](package-samples.md) for an example.
+For an example, refer to the `Run a model a layer at a time` example in the [sample scripts](package-samples.md).

 ## Additional resources